Colorado

 III.
 Expungement, sealing & other record relief

 2022 Clean Slate: In 2022, SB99 expanded automatic sealing (previously applicable only to certain drug offenses) to all offenses currently eligible for petition-based sealing, including records involved in diversion agreements and records associated with status as victim of human trafficking, with the exception of violent crimes.
-This law made other improvements to Colorado’s record-sealing scheme, including reducing waiting periods and otherwise facilitating sealing of municipal offenses and multiple offenses.
+This law made other improvements to Colorado’s record-sealing scheme, including reducing waiting periods and omitting the requirement to pay outstanding fines and fees (though retaining restitution), and providing for sealing of municipal offenses and multiple offenses.
+The law allows a district attorney to object to the automatic sealing of a felony offense that is not a drug felony and, if the defendant requests a hearing in that case, the court shall schedule a hearing to determine whether to seal the records.
+It requires the state court administrator to produce an annual report regarding automatic record sealing.
+During the 2023 and 2024 legislative sessions, the judicial department “shall report” on the progress of its implementation of the automatic sealing created by the act.
+See additional discussion below.

 A. General sealing of conviction records

 Prior to 2019, the general provisions for sealing of convictions in Colorado law related exclusively to drug crimes, with eligibility waiting periods ranging between three and ten years “after the later of the date of the final disposition of all criminal proceedings against the defendant or the release of the defendant from supervision concerning a criminal conviction.” § 24-72-706(1)(b).
-Under HB 1275, convictions from petty offenses to certain less serious felonies, including but not limited to drug crimes, are eligible for sealing.
+HB 1275 revised most of the provisions governing sealing of convictions, so that petty offenses and certain less serious felonies, including but not limited to drug crimes, became eligible for sealing.
 Eligibility waiting periods range from one year in the case of petty offenses, to three years for misdemeanors and lower-level felonies, to five years for all other eligible felonies.
 Id.
+Drug felonies are subject to shorter waiting periods than other felonies.
 Class 1, 2 and 3 felonies are ineligible for sealing (except for class 3 felony marijuana cultivation before Oct.
 1, 2013, see SB 21-1090), as are other specified crimes involving sexual offenses, traffic offenses, and a long list of other crimes involving violence or dangerous conduct. § 24-72-706(2)(a).
-Drug felonies are subject to shorter waiting periods than other felonies.

 In cases where an individual was convicted of more than one charge, records of the case may can only be sealed if all charges are eligible.
 If a case was dismissed or not charged due to a plea agreement, sealing is governed by the charge in which the conviction was entered.
 Conviction records cannot be sealed if the person was convicted of a criminal offense after the date of the final disposition of all criminal proceedings or since the date of the defendant’s release from supervision, whichever is later. § 24-72-706(1)(f).
 This has been interpreted to limit sealing to a single case (but see new authority to seal multiple cases enacted in 2021).